-- Minimize use of water as we are on our own well and it requires electricity to pump the water
+- Minimize use of water.
+Reserve water comes from our own well, and requires electricity to pump.

 - Use of the following (and similar) appliances is forbidden due to power restrictions: coffeemakers, toasters, electric skillets, hairdryers, curling irons, etc.

 - Please leave the doors to the the buildings closed when not in use.
 We have inquisitive wildlife and need to keep them out of the building

-- Open fires are generally limited to the barbecues.
-Campfires may be allowed during exceptional conditions of cold and wet weather WITH explicit authorization by Reserve staff.
+- Open fires are generally not allowed.
+They may be allowed during exceptional conditions of cold and wet weather WITH explicit authorization by Reserve staff.
 Barbecues are generally allowed if there is no wind and if supervised by responsible people.
-The Reserve is surrounded by thousands of acres of USFS land and we HAVE A RESPONSIBILITY TO KEEP THE FOREST AND SURROUNDING COMMUNITIES SAFE.
-Most wildfires in the San Bernardino National Forest are caused by HUMANS.
+The Reserve is surrounded by thousands of acres of U.S. Forest Service land and we have a responsibility to keep the surrounding forest and community safe.
+Most wildfires in the San Bernardino National Forest are caused by humans.
 Wildfire suppression is extremely expensive.
-Forest Use Restrictions are in place to protect the public and natural resources and the Reserve follows these regulations (https://www.fs.usda.gov/
+Forest use restrictions are in place to protect the public and natural resources and the Reserve follows these regulations.

 - Do not bring firewood.
-Nonlocal firewood may be infested with Goldspotted Oak Borer which causes mortality to oak trees
+Non-local firewood may be infested with Goldspotted oak borers, which cause mortality to oak trees.

-- If you use the museum study collections, please be very careful, many of the specimens are old and fragile.
-Specimens should be replaced in the same locations that they were found.
-Please make sure the specimen case doors are fully closed and latched when not in use
+- If you use the museum study collections, please be very careful with specimens as many are old and fragile.
+Specimens should be replaced where they were found.
+Make sure specimen case doors are fully closed and latched when not in use.

-- Do not touch the electronic equipment located outside on the Reserve.
-This equipment includes cameras, weather motes and stations, solar power arrays, antennas, etc., and is used for habitat sensing.
+- Do not touch any electronic equipment located outdoors in the Reserve, including cameras, weather stations, solar power arrays, antennas, etc.

-- Playing Frisbee or ball is only allowed in the parking lot area.
+- Playing Frisbee or ball is only permitted in the parking lot area.

-Failure to do so will result in suspension of your future use of the James Reserve.
+Those who fail to follow these rules so will be suspended from future use of the James Reserve.
 Use of the Reserve and facilities is a privilege.
-We expect the grounds and facilities to be left in better shape than when you arrived.
-The Reserve staff does not provide any kind of cleaning or janitorial service.
-No collecting or trapping is allowed without approval of the appropriate use application.
+Visitors are expected to leave the grounds and facilities in better shape than when they arrived.
+Reserve staff do not provide any cleaning or janitorial services.